tomstuart/little_scheme/README.md

 $ bundle exec rspec
 ```

-The examples expect to be able to instantiate a class called `LittleScheme::Parser` and call its `parse` method to get the abstract syntax tree (AST) of a program, and then to be able to call a few methods (chiefly `evaluate`) on that AST.
+The examples expect to be able to instantiate a class called `LittleScheme::Parser` and call its `parse` method to get the abstract syntax tree (AST) of a program, and then to be able to instantiate a class called `LittleScheme::Evaluator` and call its `evaluate` method to evaluate that AST.
 If you run the examples, the failures should guide you.